AbdulMajeed09398/HVC-Aug/README.md

 **1-Adult**

 This is a reasonable-sized dataset encompassing the diverse information of US individuals.
 It has been widely used by the database and privacy community for experimentation purposes.
+This dataset in naive form is available at: http://archive.ics.uci.edu/dataset/2/adult.
 Further details about this dataset can be learned from  https://ieeexplore.ieee.org/document/10214234

 **2- Stroke Prediction Dataset**